Anthony Pavlešić

-Anthony Jacob Pavlešić (born 31 January 2006) is a professional footballer who plays as a goalkeeper for Prva NL club NK Rudeš.
+Anthony Jacob Pavlešić (born 31 January 2006) is a professional footballer who plays as a goalkeeper for Czech First League club Sigma Olomouc.
 Born in Australia, and a former Australian youth international, he represents Croatia internationally.

 Club career

 Central Coast Mariners

 Pavlešić started his youth football at the NPL level, playing for Sydney United and Western Sydney Wanderers before moving to Gosford to join Central Coast Mariners.

-In February 2023, Pavlešić was offered a two week trial for Bayern Munich and Bayer Leverkusen in Germany.
+In February 2023, Pavlešić was offered a two-week trial for Bayern Munich and Bayer Leverkusen in Germany.
 Additionally, he was offered a one-week trial by Dutch club Ajax.
 On 9 March, Pavlesic signed a scholarship deal with the Mariners.
 During his time with the club, he trained under goalkeeping coach Miguel Miranda who had developed players with the likes of Ederson and Jan Oblak.
 Pavlešić would make 3 appearances on the bench for the A-League Men squad, however, he was praised and recognised for his professionalism and composure as a goalkeeper by academy coach Abbas Saad.

 Bayern Munich

 After impressing in trials over in Germany, on 19 June 2023, Pavlešić signed a three-year contract with Bayern Munich for an undisclosed fee.

 In his first months with the club, Pavlešić was unable to be named on the match squad due to paperwork issues with FIFA.
 He made his debut for Bayern Munich II in a 4–2 home victory Regionalliga Bayern match against SpVgg Ansbach on 3 October 2023.

-Pavlešić was called-up with the Bayern Munich senior team for most of their friendly matches on their 2024–25 pre-season, however he only featured on the first friendly match against German club FC Rottach-Egern on 24 July 2024, coming off the bench at the 46th minute replacing Sven Ulreich.
+Pavlešić was called up with the Bayern Munich senior team for most of their friendly matches on their 2024–25 pre-season, however he only featured on the first friendly match against German club FC Rottach-Egern on 24 July 2024, coming off the bench at the 46th minute replacing Sven Ulreich.

 He received his first call-up with the Bayern Munich senior team for a 2–1 away loss Bundesliga match against Mainz 05, on 14 December 2024.